davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 clinopyroxene modes, rare-earths added during refertilization may not be completely homogenized throughout the sample.

-# Geochemical differences within the Crystal Knob sample set
+## Geochemical variation within the Crystal Knob sample set

 All of the Crystal Knob xenoliths analyzed are isotopically depleted, with an initial $\epsilon_\mathrm{Nd}$ of +10, and \ce{^{87}Sr}/\ce{^{86}Sr} of .7029.